smartfile/django-transfer/README.rst

 -----------

 django-transfer provides an HttpResponse subclass that handles downloads triggered via response header.
-The actual header and format is handled by this class.
+The actual header and format are handled by this class.
 TransferHttpResponse accepts a path, and handles the transfer.
 When ``settings.DEBUG == True`` the path is sent directly to the client, this allows the Django development server to function as normal without